-Project risks Risks to achieving ERs Class No. Events Description of risk event No. Events Description of risk event Class IV 5 Insufficient capacity of the underfill to accept all of the brine that is produced.
+Project risks Risks to achieving ERs Class No. of Description of risk event Description of risk event No. of Risks Description of risk event Class IV 5 Insufficient capacity of the underfill to accept all of the brine that is produced.
 Failure to meet production targets for process water extraction from Pit 3 and/or process water treatment targets.
 Failure to achieve release water criteria after two consecutive wet seasons post creation of the final landform.
 Failure to manage weeds, including Spigelia.
 Failure to achieve relinquishment of the RPA after the 25-year maintenance and monitoring period.
-3 Traditional Owners indicate that cultural activities will not be able to be resumed.
-Above criteria concentrations of manganese result in health impacts.
-Above criteria concentrations of manganese, sulfate and/or nutrients result in environmental impacts.
-Class III 4 Failure to inject brine into the underfill.
+4 Risk that Traditional Owners cannot resume all cultural activities.
+Risk that above criteria concentrations of manganese result in health impacts.
+Risk that above criteria concentrations of manganese, sulfate and/or nutrients result in environmental impacts.
+Risk that the presence of weeds on the final landform is not acceptable to stakeholders.
+Class III 5 Failure to inject brine into the underfill.
+Failure to include appropriate rainfall data into water balance model leading to increased process water inventory for treatment.
 Failure to provide reliable and continuous provision of pond and process water storage and transmission.
 Failure to manage Browsing Ant.
-Failure to ensure activities on site are not delayed by delays to the Mine Closure Plan and/or approval applications.
-7 Traditional Owners indicate that the amount of water pooling on or adjacent to the landform is not acceptable.
-Traditional Owners are concerned about the amount of erosion of the final landform.
-Traditional Owners indicate that the view to significant cultural site/s is obscured by the final landform.
-Traditional Owners indicate flora and/or fauna species diversity is not adequate.
-Physical damage to cultural heritage site/s.
-Indirect damage to cultural heritage site/s via mine-derived altered conditions.
-Above baseline radiation doses result in health impacts.
-Class II 6 See chapter 12 of the MCP for details.
-17 See chapter 12 of the MCP for details.
-Class I 10 See chapter 12 of the MCP for details.
-8 See chapter 12 of the MCP for details.
+Failure to ensure Mine Closure Plan and activity approvals are not delayed.
+8 Risk that the amount of water pooling on or adjacent to the landform is not acceptable to Traditional Owners.
+Risk that the amount of erosion of the final landform is not acceptable to Traditional Owners.
+Risk that the view to significant cultural site/s is obscured by the final landform.
+Risk of sediment from the constructed landform impacting surrounding ecosystems.
+Risk that stakeholders are not satisfied with the vegetation composition, nutrient cycling or fauna returning to the revegetated landform.
+Risk associated with potential tailings exposure after 10,000 years.
+Risk of physical damage to cultural heritage site/s via mine-derived altered conditions.
+Class II 5 See Chapter 12 of the MCP for details.
+14 See Chapter 12 of the MCP for details.
+Class I 10 See Chapter 12 of the MCP for details.
+12 See Chapter 12 of the MCP for details.